🏠 Serving Indiana Statewide · Northwest Indiana · Indianapolis · Fort Wayne · South Bend

 Ignoring the Underwriting Trap

-Choose Advantage now, develop health issues later, and switching to a Supplement may require medical underwriting.
-Indiana’s Birthday Rule helps with carrier switches — but not with switching from Advantage to Supplement.
+Choose Advantage now, develop health issues later, and switching to a Supplement may require medical underwriting — unless you qualify for a guaranteed issue right.
+Indiana’s Birthday Rule helps with carrier switches but not with switching from Advantage to Supplement.

 🏥